-This Cinnamon Roll Cake is changing the cinnamon-roll game: no yeast, no rising time, and no hassle!
-This cake comes together quickly and bakes in a fraction of the time that cinnamon rolls take.
-Add a quick cream cheese frosting on top and be prepared to fall in love!
+This Cinnamon Roll Cake is a game-changer: no yeast, no rising, no hassle!
+It comes together fast and bakes quicker than traditional cinnamon rolls.
+Top with quick cream cheese frosting and get ready to fall in love!

 The best Cinnamon Roll Cake on a plate